asherlie/memlock/README.md

 this program can be used in two different modes and exited with two different options
 #### modes
-when supplied with a pid as an argument, memlock will assume that all locks to be applied
+when supplied with a pid as an argument, memlock will assume that all locks to be applied will be to addresses in the specified pid

-otherwise, memlock makes no assumption. pid must be entered with every lock creation
+otherwise, memlock makes no such assumption - a pid must be entered with every lock creation

-#### options
+#### exit options
 memlock can be exited with 'q' or 'Q'

 when 'q' is used, all locks in place will be removed